 In the twenty-first century, growth, economic value and competitive differentiation of cities will increasingly be derived from people and their skills, creativity and knowledge, as well as the capacity of the economy to create and absorb innovation.
 To compete in this new economic environment, cities will need to better apply advanced information technology, analytics and systems thinking to develop a more citizen-centric approach to services.
 By doing so, they can better attract, create, enable and retain their citizens’ skills, knowledge and creativity.

 Global Government Industry Leader, IBM Institute for Business Value

-To see how cities can lead the way to a prosperous, sustainable future:
+How cities can lead the way into a prosperous and sustainable future

 Download the IBV App

 Access our latest thought leadership, including C-suite studies and industry insights.
 Maintain a library, receive regular updates.
 Explore enhanced content.